MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

-Another type of incompleteness that has a direct impact on galaxy close pairs comes from fiber collisions within the SDSS multi-object spectrograph, which permits a minimum angular separation of 55\arcsec \citep{Blanton2003}, meaning that the spectra of galaxy pairs with separations lower than this cannot be acquired simultaneously using a single spectroscopic plate.
-This minimum separation corresponds to 50 kpc at a redshift of $z \approx 0.048$, hence most of our sample is affected by it.
-There are regions, however, in which two or more plates overlap, meaning that a fraction of galaxy pairs with separations below 55\arcsec are recovered.
 To account for the remaining incompleteness we took an empirical approach similar to that of \citet{Patton2008}, but adapted to our situation.
 First we made a spectroscopic sample by searching for all galaxies with spectra within a radius of 300\arcsec of each galaxy of our sample in both SDSS DR18 and NSA, combining the results of both samples and removing all redundant objects.
 We then made a photometric sample, by searching for all galaxies with photometry in SDSS DR18 within the same region.
 Since NSA is restricted to $z\leq0.15$, in order to maintain consistency we removed all objects with $z>0.15$ from both the spectroscopic and photometric samples (for the photometric sample we first matched it to the spectroscopic sample to know which objects were beyond the redshift limit).
-We then removed from both samples all the galaxies that are in our MaNGA sample, and added the manually found spectroscopic neighbors in order to prevent overcorrection.
+After this we removed from both samples all the galaxies that are in our MaNGA sample, and added the manually found spectroscopic neighbors in order to prevent overcorrection.
 Next we computed the spectroscopic completeness (as explained in Sect.~\ref{sec:mag_spec_completeness}) at different angular separations, as shown in the top panel of Fig.~\ref{fig:fiber_collision}.
 As expected, completeness decreases below $\theta = 55^{\prime\prime}$.
 To compensate for this, we multiply each pair below $\theta<55^{\prime\prime}$ by a weight $w_{\theta} = f_{\text{s}}/g(\theta)$, where $g(\theta)$ is a function representing the best fitting line below $\theta = 55^{\prime\prime}$.
 In turn, all galaxy pairs with $\theta > 55^{\prime\prime}$ have been given a weight of $w_{\theta}=1$.
-Notice that the bin width used in Fig.~\ref{fig:fiber_collision} is of 10\arcsec.
+We note that the bin width used in Fig.~\ref{fig:fiber_collision} is of 10\arcsec.
 This was done to reduce the uncertainties and improve the fitting quality.
 Consequently, the fitting includes some galaxies that are between 55\arcsec and 60\arcsec.
 Upon several tests, we found that was the best trade-off, as the fitting parameters show negligible differences.
 The bottom panel of Fig.~\ref{fig:fiber_collision} shows the effect of applying the correcting weights.